fraterrisus/walkthroughs/aethus/items.md

 Anti-Gravity tech is the reason why ARC has such a dominant position among the megacorps, and turns into a major plot point later in the game.
 Your only use for it is to craft [Fishing Lures](#fishing-lure), though.

 {% endaethusitem %}
+{% aethusitem 'Arming Key', 'Loadmasters Key' %}

+*Where:* Part of the Prologue, in the storage crate near the mining explosives.

+You use this as part of the tutorial on using codes to unlock crates, taking things from crates, and sticking them into the interaction panel.

+{% endaethusitem %}
 {% aethusitem 'Aquaculture Pack', 'Aquaculture Pack-Magmafish' %}
 *Variants:* **Deepmussel, Magmafish, Sandfish, Minnows, Heatshrimp**